josh-collinsworth/joco-sveltekit/src/lib/content/uses.md

 <script>
-  import FontTester from '$lib/components/demos/FontTester.svelte' import SiteColors from '$lib/components/demos/SiteColors.svelte'
+	import FontTester from '$lib/components/demos/FontTester.svelte'
+	import SiteColors from '$lib/components/demos/SiteColors.svelte'
 </script>

 ## Development

 ### Languages and frameworks

-- Aside from good old fashioned HTML and CSS, JavaScript is my main language these days, and [SvelteKit](https://kit.svelte.dev/) is my framework of choice for just about any new project.
-I've begun to default to [TypeScript](https://www.typescriptlang.org/) for pretty much all new projects, as well (even though I'm not convinced it's always doing much for me, but it's still nice, and not a bad habit to have).
+- Aside from good old-fashioned HTML and CSS, JavaScript is my main language these days, and [SvelteKit](https://kit.svelte.dev/) is my framework of choice for just about any new project.
+I've been writing all my new projects in [TypeScript](https://www.typescriptlang.org/) for a few years now, as well (even though I'm not convinced it's always doing much for me, but it's still nice, and not a bad habit to have).

 - For CSS, I alternate between vanilla CSS and [Tailwind](https://tailwindcss.com).
 Tailwind is nice as a system, but I sometimes favor scoped CSS instead, which comes standard with just about every non-React framework these days.
 (I also favor those.)
 I also think maybe there's a better system for me out there, but I haven't found (or built?) it yet.

 ### Code tools

-- [Visual Studio Code](https://code.visualstudio.com/): my favorite editor ever.
-I was a reluctant Sublime Text convert, but the switch was more than worth it.
+- [Visual Studio Code](https://code.visualstudio.com/) - I’ve tried other editors, but VS Code has everything I could ever want or need, even if it does maybe come with some cruft too.
   - **Theme**: I love [Dracula Pro](https://draculatheme.com/pro); it strikes the perfect balance of contrast and color to my eye.
 I also appreciate that it comes with identical themes for other apps, like Slack, iTerm, and others.
 It _is_ expensive, however, so for a free option, I'd go with go with good ol' [Dracula Official](https://marketplace.visualstudio.com/items?itemName=dracula-theme.theme-dracula).

   - **Font**: [MonoLisa](https://www.monolisa.dev/).